MagrosThornrime/fluid-matrix/README.md

 ![schematic](https://github.com/user-attachments/assets/83c18071-c21d-42b3-a61e-95df86c95192)

 ## How to run
-Move all files to your Raspberry Pi Pico board and run the main.py file.
+Move all files to your Raspberry Pi Pico board and run main.py file.
+After moving all files, the board should always run main.py after booting.

 ## Work in progress
 Stuff we want to add to README: